Lullaby of Broadway / Genre: Traditional Pop / Grade: B

 The best songs she released in 1951 were the slower, sadder ones: “The One I Love (Belongs to Somebody Else)” is a perfect counter to the back-and-forth Danny Thomas duet, “Ain’t We Got Fun,” the corny opener of I’ll See You In My Dreams.

 Of the three soundtracks Day released in 1951, I’ll See You in My Dreams is the best of the bunch.
 For the most part, it foregoes corniness, and you might even catch a tear during “It Had to Be You.”
-But, for the most part, these are LPs that I probably won’t listen to ever again.
+But, for the most part, these LPs are forgettable relics of their time.